Distributed-System-Course/Django-Eureka-Microservice-Demo/README.md

 ### Start a Django Project

-Then you should have a ruuning Django site, which should be able to handle some HTTP requests.
+Then you should have a running Django site, which should be able to handle some HTTP requests.

 Request from other machines should be able to access this Django site.
 That means if you are using Django's development server, you should add your host name to `ALLOWED_HOSTS` in `settings.py`, and run server with command like: